Shrubs for Sale

 - ornamental smooth silvery/white bark

-We offer 'Autumn Brilliance', a cultivar known for exceptional fall color, better bark detail (see immediately above), faster growth (up to 2 ft. annually) and great tasting berries.
+We offer 'Autumn Brilliance', a cultivar known for exceptional fall color, better bark detail (see above), faster juvenile growth (up to 2 ft. annually) and great tasting berries.
+'Autumn Brilliance' flowers and fruits as a young shrub so there's no waiting around.
 Easily grown locally in shade or sun.
 Choose tree or shrub form based on the way you prune your serviceberry.
 Reaches 20 ft. tall and wide with multiple erect stems.
 Excellent tasting fruit in June.
 Great for informal hedges or screens.

 Spicebush